 As more companies adopt the practice of bringing influencers into their strategy, there is a higher chance that these individuals could be getting paid by a company to share specific information, and the same goes for online financial experts.
 If you can, find out if the person you follow for advice on social media gets paid by companies to share money advice and, ideally, what’s involved in that partnership.
 This is different for every influencer since there’s no set standard across the board.
 If your guru doesn’t have any public guidelines you can find, you have no idea if they’re working in your best interest (or against it).

 Be very careful of experts who can’t tell you how they make their money, whether it’s through partnerships or investments.
-And step back from anyone who promises to get you rich if you pay them first.
+And step back from anyone who promises you will get rich if you pay them first.

 When it comes to your personal investments, look for a financial fiduciary or a Certified Financial Planner (CFP), as these individuals are legally required to put their client’s interest first.
 And be aware that many financial professionals (including fiduciaries and CFPs) receive commission for the products you buy through them.

 Fee-only financial advisors typically charge an hourly rate for their advice, so they may be potentially less biased.
 However, there are certain products you often can’t get through them, like life insurance, which you’ll probably need to buy through someone who receives a commission.